TomasBeuzen/canvasutils/README.md

 ### Credits

-This package was originally based on [this repository](https://github.com/eagubsi/JupyterCanvasSubmit) created by [Emily Gubski and Steven Wolfram].
+This package was originally based on [this repository](https://github.com/eagubsi/JupyterCanvasSubmit) created by Emily Gubski and Steven Wolfram.